 Have you ever wanted to bring your spouse, child or friend along on a hunt and give them a chance to try hunting?
-Starting this fall, it will be easy to have them join you on your next trip.
+It will be easy to have them join you on your next trip.

-Utah's new Trial Hunting Program goes into effect in the fall of 2014 and is open to both residents and nonresidents.
+Utah's Trial Hunting Program is open to both residents and nonresidents.
 This program allows anyone over the age of 12 to try hunting for a few years — while accompanied by a licensed hunter over the age of 21 — before taking a Hunter Education course.

 Before hunting, the trial hunter must:

 - Purchase a Utah hunting or combination license.
 (Our systems will recognize that you are participating in the trial hunting program.)

 - Obtain any permit that is required to hunt a specific species.
 Remember, that trial hunters may only apply for certain types of permits.

 After you obtain a trial hunting authorization number, you may apply for and obtain the following licenses and permits:

 - Combination or hunting licenses (good for hunting all small game, including upland game and waterfowl)

 - Permits to hunt bear, cougar, sage-grouse, sandhill crane, sharp-tailed grouse, swan and turkey